 The oldest great white shark ever on record was a male shark who reached the ripe old age of 73 years before he died.
 Unfortunately, that is about all we know of him, and it took nearly 30 years for us to learn that much!
 If you search the “Oldest Great White Who Ever Lived” you won’t find a lot of information, and almost none of it is about the nameless shark who lived to be 73 years old.
-We have actually only learned the true lifespan of these sharks within the last 10 years, as strange as that seems.
+We have actually only learned the true lifespan of these sharks within the past 10 years, as strange as that seems.
 The great white shark (Carcharodon carcharias) is an amazing sea creature, but one that is often highly misunderstood.

 There are several reasons why we don’t know more about these amazing fish.
 To begin with, Hollywood’s portrayal of great white sharks as man-eaters is almost entirely false, but the belief is still unfortunately widespread, so a lot of people don’t want to know more about these sharks.
 In truth, though they will attack humans under rare circumstances, great whites prefer smaller prey such as porpoises, otters, seals, and sea turtles.
 A person is far more likely to be killed by a jellyfish, a deer, or even a vending machine, than a great white.